Eliah-Lakhin/lufo-website/src/articles/gameplay/social-model.md

 ## Social Model

 There are three base personal priorities that define agent's goals:
-  1. __Personal breakthrough.__ Breakthrough mechanics will be described in more details in the next section, but if the agent has a breakthrough idea, it's implementation becomes his top priority.
+  1. __Personal breakthrough.__ Breakthrough mechanics will be described in more details in [this section](#economics-model), but if the agent has a breakthrough idea, it's implementation becomes his top priority.
   2. __Clan power grow.__ Some of the agents establishing secret permanent alliances of interests between each other to work on the common goals.
 The network of alliances shape hierarchical clans that compete to each other.
 If the agent belong to a clan, clan's power is the second priority among other things.
   3. __General community progress.__ Any initiatives and events that can move the overall community progress forward from the agent traits and skills point of view and don't contradict other priorities will be supported by the agent.